-5. Communications: Twelve (12) semester hours in courses designed to improve communication skills such as English composition, technical writing, journalism, public speaking, or use of mass media.
+I. Communications (minimum 12 semester hours): Courses designed to improve communication skills such as English composition, technical writing, journalism, public speaking, or use of mass media.
 Course descriptions are required.
-A maximum of three (3) semester hours each will be allowed for a completed master's thesis and Ph.D. dissertation.
-Courses in literature interpretation, foreign languages, classes requiring a term paper, class projects, and seminars in non-communication courses will not count toward this category.
+A maximum of three semester hours each will be allowed for a completed master's thesis and Ph.D. dissertation.
+Courses in literature interpretation, foreign languages, and classes requiring a term paper, class projects, and semesters in non-communication courses generally will not count toward this category.
+However, non-communication courses designated by the college or university as communication-intensive (e.g., writing-intensive course) will be accepted in this category.
+The applicant must provide official university documentation describing how the course meets the communication-intensive requirement.
+Applicants may receive partial credit for non-communication, such as senior thesis and other capstone courses, and natural resource-related seminars.
+A course syllabus or letter from an instructor describing the communication component of the course is required.

 ENGL 15 - Rhetoric and Composition 3

 ENGL 202C - Technical Writing 3

 CAS 100 - Effective Speech 3

-Communications selection 3
+Communications Selection 3

-Total 12

-6. Policy, Administration, and Law: Six (6) semester hours in courses that demonstrate significant content or focus on natural resource policy and/or administration, wildlife, or environmental law, or natural resource/land use planning will apply; as will courses that document contributions to the understanding of social, political, and ethical decisions for wildlife or natural resource management.
+J. Policy, Administration, and Law (minimum 6 semester hours): Courses that demonstrate significant content or focus on natural resource policy and/or administration, wildlife, or environmental law, or natural resource/land use planning will apply; as will courses that document contributions to the understanding of social, political, and ethical decisions for wildlife and natural resources management.
 Course descriptions are required.
 Up to three (3) semester hours in classes dealing with human dimension issues may count in this category depending on course content.
 Conservation Biology courses that effectively integrate legal and policy aspects of conservation planning will count toward this category.
-Courses that are tools supporting professional practice, e.g. Landsat, GIS techniques, or more general courses such as environmental science, resource management, law enforcement, criminology, political science, and introductory survey courses in conservation will not apply.
+Courses that are tools supporting professional practice, e.g., Landsat, GIS techniques, or more general courses such as environmental science, resource management, law enforcement, criminology, political science, and introductory survey courses in conservation will not apply.

 Policy, Planning.
-Law, and Administration (PPLA) and Human Dimensions selections (HD) 6
+Law, and Administration (PPLA)

+and Human Dimensions selections (HD)

+6

+Total

-Total 6
+6